metrico/qryn-docs/docs/ingestion.md

 # ⛓️ Data Ingestion

-Ingesting data with **qryn** is easy and painless. _Just pick a supported integration and you're set!_
+Ingesting data with **qryn** is easy and painless. _Choose a supported integration and start shipping._

-Our _polyglot stack_ is compatible with popular formats supported by _Grafana, Influx, Promethes, Elastic and others_\

 <!-- tabs:start -->